 Permanent impairment assessment in NSW

-The medical professional’s role in performing an impairment assessment is to provide an independent and unbiased assessment of the medical condition.
-American Medical Association’s guides are used by independent medical examinors to assess the injured person when they reached maximal medical improvement.
+In NSW, the role of a medical professional in performing a permanent impairment assessment is to provide an unbiased evaluation of the injury using established guidelines.
+The American Medical Association’s (AMA) guides are often used by independent medical examiners to assess the injured person once they have reached maximum medical improvement (MMI).

 Workers compensation (WorkCover) permanent impairment benefits NSW